advait-0/SLAM-OpenCV-Navigation/README.md

 ## Troubleshooting
-- Clone the darknet ROS repository recursively to avoid possible CMake errors
+- Clone the darknet ROS repository recursively to avoid possible CMake errors.
-- To achieve better navigation yaml parameters in the config can be tuned
+- To achieve better navigation yaml parameters in the config can be tuned.

 ## Contributors